JonoAugustine/Weebot/README.md

 				private void devHelp( TextChannel ) List all Developer commands

 				public class FileWriter() {} For writing server data to the "Database"
+- 27/4/18
+	- *General*
+		- Re-structured project packages (hopefully last time)
+	- *Gradle*
+		- Converted project to a gradle project (gradle version 4.7-all) with much MUCH effort
+	- *Games*
+		- Implemented a framework for Games to be run by Weebot.
+As well as an initial pass at a Cards Against Humanity game.

+				Game
+				- Game.java
+				- Player.java
+				- CardGame
+					- CardGame.java
+					- Card.java
+					- CarsAgainstHumanity.java
+	- *Weebot*
+		- Somehow managed to not actually finish the basic Weebot methods...
+		- Considering moving Weebot server-specific settings to a seperate Settings class, possibly with a number of enums for simple settings.
+	- *Database*
+		- Began research on java [serialization](https://www.tutorialspoint.com/java/java_serialization.htm) to save the state of Weebots.
+		- I (Jono) am considering moving the ```GUILDS``` Map and refocusing it on Weebot objects (instead of Guilds) to make reading serializtions not require the list of guilds.
+Alternativly, we could save Guilds.